bitifet/SmarkForm/docs/_component_types/type_trigger.md

 is the default [target](#target)) of the trigger component whose type implements an action of that name.

-In trigger components the context can be altered by using the *for* property, consisting a relative (starting from default context) or absolute path to the desired context.
+In trigger components the context can be altered by using the *context* property, consisting a relative (starting from default context) or absolute path to the desired context.